seymaguleryuz/radical-group.github.io/README.md

 All the publications are located in `_publications` folder.
 Its arrangement is based on type and they are sorted by date.
 Each publication can be written in markdown format.
 You have to state headers before writing.
-These are: `title`, `type`, `date`, `author` and `venue`. `type` can be `pub` for a published paper, `draft` for a draft, and `standard` for standards, white papers and technical reports.
+These are: `title`, `type`, `date`, `author` and `venue`. `type` can be `pub` for a published paper, and `standard` for standards, white papers and technical reports.
 The file name should follow the format: Last name of the first author, year of the publication, and first word of the title.

+Papers that have been uploaded to Arxiv are considered publications.
+It is the first authors responsibility to update hers/his papers entries with the most current information.

 For reference see the following paper header.